Come to share a birth story for our Midwifery School scholarship book? Click!

 Requirements for already certified or licensed Bridge Midwife applicants:

-• Current RM, CM, CNM, CPM or other foreign certification equivalent or Jurisdiction Midwifery License
+• Current RM, LM, CM, CNM, CPM or other foreign certification equivalent or Jurisdiction Midwifery License

 • Submit the completed initial registration and full exam fee.